Henry2120/GarbageDataloaderDK/readme.md

 # Introduction
 "Garbage Dataset" is a compilation of many publicly available datasets that we collected on the internet and put into a single dataloader that the user can easily pull out each of them for Machine Learning training and validation
+This dataloader is currently in beta and will have some changes later, includes updating more datasets, fixing bugs, etc...

 # Installation
 ```sh